Azure/aks-baseline-automation/shared-services/README.md

 * traefik.yaml.template needs to be renamed to traefik.yaml the following parameters set:
   * ${ACR_NAME_AKS_BASELINE}

+Note that most of the parameters requested above will only be available to you after the deployment of your cluster.
 ### Kured

 Kured is included as a solution to handle occasional required reboots from daily OS patching.
 This open-source software component is only needed if you require a managed rebooting solution between weekly [node image upgrades](https://docs.microsoft.com/azure/aks/node-image-upgrade).
 Building a process around deploying node image upgrades [every week](https://github.com/Azure/AKS/releases) satisfies most organizational weekly patching cadence requirements.
 Combined with most security patches on Linux not requiring reboots often, this leaves your cluster in a well supported state.
 If weekly node image upgrades satisfies your business requirements, then remove Kured from this solution by deleting [`kured.yaml`](./cluster-baseline-settings/kured.yaml).
 If however weekly patching using node image upgrades is not sufficient and you need to respond to daily security updates that mandate a reboot ASAP, then using a solution like Kured will help you achieve that objective. **Kured is not supported by Microsoft Support.**